DRAN: Detailed Region-Adaptive Normalization for Conditional Image Synthesis: Related Work

 \subsection{Normalization Layers}

-Normalization layers include unconditional normalization and conditional normalization.
-Typical unconditional normalization methods include Batch Normalization (BN)~\cite{ioffe2015batch}, Instance Normalization (IN)~\cite{ulyanov2016instance}, Layer Normalization (LN)~\cite{ba2016layer} and Group Normalization (GN)~\cite{wu2018group}, \etc. Different from unconditional normalization techniques, conditional normalization layers require external input which is used to infer the modulation parameters.
+In the deep learning era, normalization layers play a vital role in achieving better convergence and performance.
+They can be divided into unconditional normalizations and conditional normalizations.
+Typical unconditional normalization methods include Batch Normalization (BN)~\cite{ioffe2015batch}, Instance Normalization (IN)~\cite{ulyanov2016instance}, Layer Normalization (LN)~\cite{ba2016layer} and Group Normalization (GN)~\cite{wu2018group}, \emph{etc}.
+Different from unconditional normalization techniques, conditional normalizations require external input which is used to infer the modulation parameters.
 Due to its effectiveness in transferring feature statistics, it has been widely used in many conditional image synthesis tasks, such as style transfer~\cite{huang2017arbitrary}, makeup transfer~\cite{jiang2020psgan, deng2021scgan}, semantic image synthesis~\cite{park2019semantic, zhu2020sean, tan2021diverse}.
-However, many previous methods~\cite{huang2017arbitrary,huang2018multimodal,zhu2020sean,men2020controllable,deng2021scgan,lv2021learning} encode the style in a channel-wise manner, making the proposed normalization only suitable for global style control.
-Different from these methods, we integrate Spatiality-Aware Pyramid Pooling and Dynamic Gating into our proposed normalization, which aims to learn coarse-to-fine style representation adaptively.
+As a seminal work, AdaIN~\cite{huang2017arbitrary} is proposed to encode the conditional input into channel-wise global modulation parameters.
+After that, SPADE proposes the first spatially-adaptive instance normalization to learn style parameters with spatial information for semantic image synthesis.
+Inspired by SPADE, some variations~\cite{zhu2020semantically, zhu2020sean, tan2021efficient, tan2021diverse} are proposed.
+For example, GroupDNet~\cite{zhu2020semantically} introduces conditional group normalization by replacing typical convolutions to group convolutions~\cite{krizhevsky2012imagenet}.
+SEAN~\cite{zhu2020sean} proposes a region-adaptive instance normalization method.
+CLADE~\cite{tan2021efficient} proposes a class-adaptive instance normalization to be adaptive to different semantic classes.
+INADE~\cite{tan2021diverse} proposes a instance-adaptive normalization to achieve instance style control.
+Different from these methods, we integrate Spatiality-aware Pyramid Pooling and Dynamic Gating into our proposed normalization, which aims to learn coarse-to-fine style representation adaptively.